edgedb/easy-edgedb/README.md

 error: possibly more than one element returned by an expression for a computable link 'master' declared as 'single'
 ```

-## DESCRIBE
+## DESCRIBE to look inside types

 Our `MinorVampire` type extends `Person`, and so does `Vampire`.
-Types can continue to extend other types, plus they can extend more than one type at the same time.
+Types can continue to extend other types, and they can extend more than one type at the same time.
 The more you do this, the more annoying it can be to try to combine it all together in your mind.
-Here you can use `DESCRIBE` to show exactly what our type is made of.
+This is where `DESCRIBE` can help, because it shows exactly what any type is made of.
 There are three ways to do it:

-- `DESCRIBE TYPE MinorVampire` - the [DDL (data definition language)](https://www.edgedb.com/docs/edgeql/ddl/index/) description of a type.
+- `DESCRIBE TYPE MinorVampire` - this will give the [DDL (data definition language)](https://www.edgedb.com/docs/edgeql/ddl/index/) description of a type.
 DDL is a lower level language than SDL, the language we have been using.
-It is more explicit and less convenient, but can be useful for quick changes.
-We won't look at DDL in this course but later on you might find it useful sometimes later on.
+It is less convenient for schema, but is more explicit and can be useful for quick changes.
+We won't be learning any DDL in this course but later on you might find it useful sometimes.
 For example, with it you can quickly create functions without needing to do a migration.
 And if you understand SDL it will not be hard to pick up some tricks in DDL.

-Here is what our Person type looks like in DDL:
+Now back to `DESCRIBE TYPE` which gives the results in DDL.
+Here's what our `Person` type looks like:

 ```
 {